 More information and how to participate on www.totallylost.eu

-Indecisi Spaces is an active collective from 2010 that experiments with cultural devices for the temporary and light reactivation of abandoned spaces.
-It was born to catalyze new energies on places
+Spazi Indecisi is a collective active since 2010 that experiments with cultural devices for the temporary and light reactivation of abandoned spaces.
+It was created to catalyze new energies on places

 forgotten, to make them emerge from the subconscious to the urban collective consciousness.